hath995/grapher/README.md

 Todo (in no particular order)
 ----------
-1.Fully generic algebraic expression parsing and representation 2.Implement a full suite of numeric algorithms
+1. Fully generic algebraic expression parsing and representation
+2. Implement a full suite of numeric algorithms
-3.Add local storage (IndexedDB)
+3. Add local storage (IndexedDB)
-4.Add remote storage (Riak or Mongo or similar)
+4. Add remote storage (Riak or Mongo or similar)
-5.3D graphing (with and without WebGl support) 6.Differential equation support and graphing
+5. 3D graphing (with and without WebGl support)
+6. Differential equation support and graphing
-7.Console input and output
+7. Console input and output
-8.Calculus support
+8. Calculus support
-9.More unit tests
+9. More unit tests
-10.Function composition
+10. Function composition